 Millie

 When we found Millie in an Oklahoma kill pen, she was lost and confused with auction stickers all over her neck.
 The pen was told she was eight years old, but she was obviously a senior and in a lot of pain.
 Her feet had not been trimmed in years, yet she’d been dragged through two auctions and transport.
 It’s infuriating that her owner got paid for bringing her in rather than charged with animal cruelty.
 I showed pictures of her feet to our vet and Janelle, who both think that we can help her.
-In the meanwhile, we wanted to help her feel better as soon as possible and sent her straight to Quarantine with lovely people.
-The whole family assisted with her unloading and helping her to her stall.

 A vet and farrier came straight out and went to work.
 They took x-rays to see what is going on with her coffin bones.
 Just getting the bulk off those hooves took pressure off her tendons when she walked.
 With pain meds on board, good food and water, and love, they were able to make her much more comfortable.
-When she’s able to travel to Skydog, we’ll take the next steps to give her healthy hooves and a normal life like Waldo.
+The next day in the evening, she was walking so much better and eating her dinner with a whole now lease on life.

-Millie does not have a sponsor
+Millie has a sponsor

 By committing annually to a $100/month sponsorship of a mustang or burro, you help us enormously by supporting our existing rescues so we can continue saving more.
-Learn More
+To learn more about becoming a sponsor and see which animals need them:

 American Mustangs and Burros Need Your Help

 In addition to supporting our work by donating, becoming a patron on Patreon, or sponsoring a Skydog, there are several important pieces of legislation to protect American equines currently moving through Congress.
 It only takes a few minutes to contact your Rep and two Senators to urge them to support these bills.
-You can Contact Members of Congress by calling the Capitol Switchboard (202) 224-3121‬, submitting contact forms on their individual websites, or sending one email to all three simultaneously at www.democracy.io
+You can Contact Members of Congress by calling the Capitol Switchboard (202) 224-3121, submitting contact forms on their individual websites, or sending one email to all three simultaneously at www.democracy.io

 Save America’s Forgotten Equines (SAFE) Act of 2025 (H.R.1661 in the House and S.775 in the Senate).
 This bill would amend the Agriculture Improvement Act of 2018, commonly known as the “Farm Bill”.
 There are several important provisions for animals in that omnibus federal law, including the Cat and Dog Meat Trade Prohibition Act.
 It is currently illegal to slaughter, transport, possess, purchase, sell, or donate dogs and cats, or their parts, for human consumption.
 The SAFE Act would extend the ban to equines and shut down the slaughter pipeline that sends some 20,000 American horses and donkeys to savagely monstrous deaths in foreign slaughterhouses every year.